Franktunde/mean-app/README.md

 12.11.2022

 Freeform.

+How to run project:
+#clone this repository with git clone then the preferred cloning method( http/ssh)
+#open with vscode.
+#open vscode terminal.
+#run npm install .. to install and nodemodule packages.
+#run ng build in the angular-src file to build project.
+#project can be seen in the angular-src/public folder.
+#open the index.html file in the angular-src/public folder.

 Something else, but reasonable.
 You must document what you have done, learned and when this have happened.
 I also learnt how to used postman to test my backend urls on localhost